 Halloween Party ticket prices are as follows:

 - Louisville Zoo member tickets are $1 per person for the first two weekends (Oct.
-5–8 and 12–15) and must be purchased in advance online for a specific evening using valid Member I.D.; The remaining dates (Oct.
-19–22 and 26–29) are $4.50 per person and must be purchased in advance online for a specific evening using valid Member I.D.
+4–7 and 11–14) and must be purchased in advance online for a specific evening using valid Member I.D.; the remaining dates (Oct.
+18–21 and 25–28) are $5 per person and may be purchased in advance online for a specific evening using valid Member ID.
 Louisville Zoo members can also purchase a ticket for $5 at the Zoo admission windows any night of the event based on availability.

 - Groups of 15 or more can purchase discounted tickets online or by contacting the Zoo’s Group Sales department at (502)459-2348 at least 72 hours in advance.